Here are the latest COVID-19 case numbers confirmed Tuesday in Washington state

 County numbers

-King County continues to have the highest numbers in Washington, with 65,834 cases and 1,068 deaths.
-Pierce County is second in cases, with 27,193.
-Snohomish County has the second-highest deaths at 397.
+King County continues to have the highest numbers in Washington, with 70,545 cases and 1,122 deaths.
+Pierce County is second in cases, with 29,563.
+Snohomish County has the second-highest number of deaths at 432.

 U.S. and world numbers